 Explore products

-Modular high-density recycled polyethylene (HDPE) grid with hexagonal cells that assemble together using a side interlocking system.
-The cells hold the substrate and allow grass to grow, while the plastic structure distributes the traffic load, preventing soil compaction.
-Approximate load resistance of 200-250 t/m² with filled cells, sufficient for light vehicles and standard trucks.
+Modular slab made of recycled high-density polyethylene (HDPE) with hexagonal cells that assemble together through a lateral joining system.
+The cells hold the substrate and allow grass growth, while the plastic structure distributes the traffic load, preventing soil compaction.
+Load resistance approximately 200-250 t/m² with filled cells, sufficient for light vehicles and standard trucks.

 SKU 684257